How Hot Is Too Hot for Cats?

 Every summer, your neighborhood veterinarian receives calls about pets suffering from heatstroke, so it is important to understand and recognize the ways that heat can affect your cat, and the steps you can take to provide them with some quick relief.

-How hot is too hot for cats?
+What temp is too hot for cats?

 The average temperature range for cats is between 99.5 and 102.5 Fahrenheit.
 Anything above that puts your pet in the range for suffering heat stroke.
 Your cat's temperature should never reach 105, as that level of heat stroke could prove fatal.